-If you prefer to manage your money with a debit card, you can still earn some extra cash from moving to the right bank account.
+If you prefer to manage your money with a debit card, you can still earn some extra cash from moving to the right current account.

-Here are some top bank accounts that pay you for using them.
+Here are some of the top current account offers available right now.
 Of course, pair them with a cashback credit card and you can earn even more!

 First Direct offers new customers a £100 joining bonus if they open a 1st Account.

 To qualify for the account fee free you'll need to pay in £1,000 a month.
 Alternatively, you'll need to have another First Direct product – such as a savings account or insurance.